The iCloud Drive vs Google Drive battle is broadcast live in this post. Read the cloud storage comparison to know which one is more suitable for you.

 Further Reading: How to Recover Deleted Files from Google Drive >

 Before starting the iCloud Drive vs Google Drive battle, a brief introduction to the two cloud services is necessary.

-Apple iCloud provides user with a cloud-based storage service, which makes it possible for user to sync files and documents across all iPhone, iPad and Mac devices.
+Apple iCloud Drive provides users with a cloud-based storage service, which makes it possible for users to sync files and documents across all iPhone, iPad, and Mac devices.
 The program used to access these files is called iCloud Drive.
 Note that in iOS 11, the app is called Files.

-Both of iCloud Drive and Google Drive offer free storage plan and paid storage plan.
+Both iCloud Drive and Google Drive offer free storage plans and paid storage plans.

 iCloud Drive and Google Drive both place much emphasis on cloud file security and administrative control.

-Google now uses HTTPs on all of its services, which are to be applauded, and also implements ‘internal measures’ to look out for potential compromised account login activity.
+Google now uses HTTPS on all of its services, which are to be applauded, and also implements ‘internal measures’ to look out for potentially compromised account login activity.
 Moreover, Google offers two-step verifications As for your data itself, this is encrypted in transit using SSL but only stored at rest using 128-bit AES like iCloud.

-Both of iCloud Drive and Google Drive have their own good points.
+Both iCloud Drive and Google Drive have their own good points.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >